 About the Training: This training will combine the four topics covered in the NIDA/SAMHSA Buprenorphine Suite of Blending Products: Buprenorhine Treatment: Training for Multidisciplinary Addiction Professionals; Short-term Opioid Withdrawal Using Burprenorphine; Buprenorphine Treatment for Young Adults; and The Prescription Opioid Addiction Treatment Study (POATS).
 The areas covered will also include, Medication Assisted Treatment approaches and effectiveness including Methadone, Suboxone and Naltrexone, followed by two research studies, one related to effectiveness on Suboxone and young adults and the POATS study.
 A study on the use of Suboxone for withdrawal management will also be presented.

-This workshop will increase participants self awareness around issues as they relate to diversity and the implications of that awareness in the clinical process with clients.
+This workshop will increase participants self-awareness around issues as they relate to diversity and the implications of awareness in the clinical process with clients.
 Racism has flooded our lives with recent events of clashes between marginalized communities and law enforcement.
-Utah has recently legislated anti discrimination laws protecting LGBTQ people from unfair housing and employment discrimination.
-How does the issues of â€œismsâ€ interact in our relationship with clients?
+Utah has recently legislated anti-discrimination laws protecting LGBTQ people from unfair housing and employment discrimination.
+Access to healthcare for those in poverty continue to be debated.
 How does systemic prejudice impact the lives and functioning of our clients?
 More importantly, how does the therapist own unexamined bias potentially impact the therapeutic relationship with someone outside their own scope of privilege?
 This session will explore how societal â€œismsâ€ impact our understanding of clients and how a Reflexive Practice will facilitate deeper awareness as well as provide tools that will heighten and improve the therapeutic process between counselor and client.